fankib/TGDM/README.md

 ### Hyperparameter Optimization (HO):
 The general approach in HO is simple to describe: We take the whole optimization trace and differentiate it in respect of a hyperparamter.
 With this optained hypergradient we do then Gradient Descent on the hyperparameter and have Hyperparameter Optimization.
 Unfortunatly this is not feasible for neural networks.
-So we derived three different variants.
+So we derived three different approximations.

 ### Hyperdescent TGDM (HD-TGDM):
 This approach was invented by ... and does use two sequential minibatches to perform HO.
 Usage: